 To fill in gaps and inconsistencies in current theories and methods.

-To incorporate physiological and physics concepts to clarify and improve current methods.
+To incorporate physiological and physics concepts to clarify and improve current psychological methods.

 And to create a pathway for possible future research.